How to Play CoreSquares

 Settings and accessibility

 In Settings you can lock the screen to Portrait or Landscape (or leave it on Auto), turn on Reduced Motion to cut the animations, and toggle sound and vibration independently.
+Turn on Hard mode to hide the light beams while you place, so you solve by calculation and the board lights up only once you have it.
 You can also reset your progress, which keeps your earned badges, lifetime stats, and hint balance.

 Tips